DHC Coordinated Scholarships

 The University of Montana offers up to two Dailey Study Abroad Scholarships of $1,500 in support of a full-year study abroad program in a country where English is not commonly spoken.
 All undergraduates at the University of Montana-Missoula are eligible to apply; preference shall be given to individuals who graduated from a Montana high school.
 The application deadline is the last Friday in March for the following academic year.

 The Davidson Honors College offers Study Abroad Scholarships toward the cost of a study abroad experience.
 Funds are available for study abroad programs and for IE3 Global Internships anywhere in the world.
 Only Davidson Honors College students are eligible for these awards.
-Application deadline: last Friday in October (for winter session and spring semester) and the last Friday in March (for summer and autumn semester).
+Application deadline: November 15th (for winter session and spring semester) and the last Friday in March (for summer and autumn semester).
 To apply for this scholarship, download and submit the DHC Study Abroad Scholarship Application below.